eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

 - **LCP Echo Failure**: sets the _lcp-echo-failure_ option of the PPP daemon.
 If set to a positive number, the modem presumes the peer to be dead if a specified number of LCP echo-requests are sent without receiving a valid LCP echo-reply.
 To disable this option, set it to zero.

-- **Enable GPS**: enables GPS with the following conditions:
-    - One modem port will be dedicated to NMEA data stream.
-    - This port may not be used to send AT commands to the modem.
-    - _PositionService_ should be enabled.
-Serial settings of _PositionService_ should not be changed; it will be redirected to the modem GPS port automatically.

 ### GPS

 ![](./images/IMG-14-10-2024-11-27-34.png)